zero212/GSOC2020Doc/source/contents/Plan.md

 * Implement cooperative RTA in APP4MC
 * Create test classes for both non-preemptive and cooperative
 * Attempt on mixed preemptive environment RTA

+The commits can be tracked via this [bug](https://bugs.eclipse.org/bugs/show_bug.cgi?id=562792) from bugzilla :

 After this phase, the skeleton or outline of how data flow and how response time analysis in different cases is formed.
 From getting info from model and mapping array to source out what environment input task's in, and finally decide what equation/function is used to give out the best solution.